Fiesta Hibiscus: How to Grow, Plant, and Care For These Popular Exotics

 For a more relaxed ‘Fiesta’, try making your own Fiesta Hibiscus tea.
 As the flowers bloom for a short amount of time, this is an ideal way to make use of those on their way out.
 Dry out the flowers or steep them fresh in a pot of boiling water for a botanical, healthy afternoon drink.

 Frequently Asked Questions

 Sunlight is essential to give flowering plants enough energy to produce blooms.
 If you stick your plant in the dark corner of your bathroom, you are guaranteed to get no flowers.
 However, Fiestas are favored for their ability to flower indoors under lower light conditions than usual.
 Give your plant a full day of bright light, with a couple of hours of direct sunlight, and it should bloom regularly indoors.

 Why Are The Leaves Turning Yellow?

+First and foremost, make sure your plant is an actual Fiesta variety, and not an “Old Yella” which is a yellow perennial flower.
 There are a number of causes of yellowing leaves.
 The first – and one no gardeners need to worry about – is that the leaves are old.
 As the leaves age, they will turn yellow and fall off the plant.
 This is part of its natural cycle and is no cause for alarm.